Bikes

 Owning a small car costs about AUD6200 per year plus about AUD0.16 per km driven, plus parking fees.
 For my modest commuting needs, the fuel costs would be something like AUD500 at that price.
 Parking where I work is astronomically expensive and I won’t include it here because that would bias the numbers against cars too much.

 But wait!
 The decisive cost for me when driving a car is time.
-By riding everywhere I log about 2-6 hours of cardio every week (call it 3 hours), and generally feel great.
-If I drove in Sydney traffic instead, I might save some (but not much) transit time, but that time would be dead—doing something I don’t enjoy instead of an activity I both enjoy and need.
+By riding everywhere I log about 2–6 hours of cardio every week (call it 3 hours), and generally feel great.
+If I drove in Sydney traffic instead, I might save some (but not much) transit time, but that time would be dead — doing something I don’t enjoy instead of an activity I both enjoy and need.
 I would arrive at work sleepy, and I would still want to do the missed cardio so I could feel alive.
-Realistically I’d save maybe an hour of travel time but spend three more hours in the gym, a net loss of two hours every week from my brief life, not even counting that gym cardio is joyless compared with doing a real activity in the world.
-Assuming median Australian wages, the value of the lost time driving a car everywhere is about AUD4000 annually.
-Thus, my choice to ride a bike is worth around AUD9500 to me per year, compared to choosing to drive a car — that’s about AUD26 per day.
+Realistically I’d save maybe an hour of travel time but spend three more hours in the gym — a net loss of two hours every week from my brief life, not even counting that gym cardio is joyless compared with doing a real activity in the world.
+Assuming median Australian wages, the value of that lost time is about AUD4000 annually.
+Thus, my choice to ride a bike is worth around AUD9500 to me per year, compared to driving a car — that’s about AUD26 per day.

 2 Users’ guide